max-montes/max-montes/README.md

 - 👋 Hi, I’m @max-montes
-- 👀 I’m interested in computer science and neuroscience
+- 👀 I’m interested in computer science, neuroscience and philosophy
 - 📫 How to reach me: montessm@bc.edu

 <!---